-South Sound Fly Fishers Club is the Olympia affiliate of Fly Fishing International.
-For more than half of a century we have been sharing fly fishing knowledge, teaching and educating the greater south sound area.
-From beginners to advanced , the club has a great range of skills to share.
+South Sound Fly Fishers Club is the Olympia affiliate club of Fly Fishers International.
+For more than half a century we have been sharing fly fishing knowledge, educating the greater south sound area, and helping those new to the sport to become proficient.
+From beginners to advanced the club has a great range of skills to share.

-We encourage and enjoy having visitors come to see what SSFF is all about.
-Regular club meetings are normally held every Third Tuesday of the month at the North Olympia Fire station, 5046 Boston Harbor Rd.
+We enjoy having visitors come to see what SSFF is all about.
+Regular club meetings are normally held every third Tuesday of the month at the North Olympia Fire Department, 5046 Boston Harbor Rd.
 NE, Olympia, WA 98506.

 Outings, Classes, FUN!

 Our club has fishing outings throughout the year available to both members and guests.
 These events provide great opportunities for exploring waters to fish and learning new techniques.
 Perhaps most importantly these are great opportunities to get to know the other members and their areas of expertise.
 If you are interested in participating in an outing contact us.
 You don’t even need to be a member!

 At various times throughout the year we offer classes such as a beginner’s introduction to fly fishing, fly casting, fly tying, and other educational subjects.
 Your instructors remember what it was like to be a beginning fly fisher.
 Our goal is to help you become successful and avoid mistakes that can be prevented by qualified instruction.